TC-Hewitt/Axminster7A/README.md

 ## Using a IWGSC reference gene matching my candidate contig to to pull out additional matches from my RenSeq WT assembly

 if you have a fragmented assembly and yout primary candidate is only a partial NLR, the rest of your missing sequence might still be floating around as a seperate contig that didn't get joined due to poor read coverage over the gap.
-If a homolog or ortholog exists in a reference assembly (such as IWGSC RefSeq v1.0), you may be able to use that to fish for additional contigs that may form part of your gene candidate.
+If a homolog or ortholog exists in a reference assembly (such as IWGSC RefSeq v1.0), you may be able to use that to fish for additional contigs that may form part of your gene candidate (RefSeq v1.0 assembly and annotation can be found at https://wheat-urgi.versailles.inra.fr/Seq-Repository).

 1. using bedtools/2.29.2, the IWGSC v1.0 reference genome and accompanying RefSeq gene annotation file, extract all the annotated gene sequences to a fasta file (Make sure the gene identifier is in the 3rd column of the gff file):